danthemanzx/crawl-custom-survival/pages/Home.md

 ![](https://www.crawl-survival.com/assets/Craftable+spells+++more.png)

-Heroes can purchase 50+ custom items, kits, effects, and more in the store.
-Everything costs experience levels, so spend wisely.

-Ghosts can spawn monster bosses and upgrade them using artifacts that cost experience levels.
-The Artifacts menu can be found in **`/shop`** in the top left corner

-Heroes can craft custom spells using raw materials bound with paper or books.
-Pull up the crafting recipes in game using the **`/recipes`** command.
-Once a spell is crafted, right click whilst in your hand to activate.
+Heroes can purchase 50+ custom items, kits, effects, artifacts, charms, and more by visiting the villager at spawn.
+Everything costs experience levels, so spend wisely!
+Charms have very unique effects and lore, most need to be equipped to the offhand slot to take effect.
+Heroes should also be on the look out for beds, anvils and brewing stands while going through dungeon levels.
+These are normally found on the first level.
+Ghosts are able to unlock and upgrade artifacts with unique monster bosses and more, likewise cost experience levels.
+To see more information regarding crafting recipes for spells, use the command `/recipes` while in game.

 * * *